Rio Tinto (river): History

 After a period of abandonment and disuse, the mines were rediscovered in 1556 and the Spanish government began operating them once again in 1724.
 In the 19th century, companies from the United Kingdom started large-scale mining operations.
-In 1873, the Rio Tinto Company was formed to operate the mines.
-Production declined after the peak of production in 1930, and it ended in 1986 for copper mining and in 1996 for silver and gold mining.
-All mining ended in 2001.
+In 1873, the Río Tinto Company was formed to operate the mines.
+Production declined after the peak of production in 1930, and it ended in 1986 for copper mining and in 1996 for silver and gold mining, with remaining activities completely ceasing in 2001.

-Increased copper prices in the 2010s led to efforts by EMED Mining to reopen the mine, but difficulties in acquiring all necessary property rights, environmental concerns, and obtaining regulatory approval delayed reopening.
+Increased copper prices in the 2010s led to efforts by EMED Mining (now known as Atalaya Mining) to reopen the mine, but difficulties in acquiring all necessary property rights, environmental concerns, and obtaining regulatory approval delayed reopening.
 The mine, which employed as many as 20,000 in the past, would employ 350 people during its startup phase.
-Environmental concerns are centered on long disused water reservoirs which might not be able to withstand the stress of renewed waste inputs.
+Environmental concerns are centred on long disused water reservoirs which might not be able to withstand the stress of renewed waste inputs.
+Despite these issues, the permit was ultimately granted in January 2015 and commercial production of copper restarted in February 2016.